How We Ranked the Best Forex Brokers for the Middle East and Africa (MENA)

 The FXTS Verdict

-How did we choose the Best Forex Brokers in MENA for 2025?
+How did we choose the Best Forex Brokers in MENA?

 We began by excluding unregulated entities and shortlisting only fully licensed brokers with a demonstrable presence in the region.
 This ensures the firms on our leaderboard operate under clear rules on client money, fee transparency and disclosure.
 We then verified each broker’s regional operations, looking for on the ground evidence such as offices, language coverage, support hours aligned to Gulf time zones and the availability of Islamic trading conditions.